 The goal of steeping is to raise the moisture content of the barley from around 12% to 45%, which triggers the starts of the germination process.
 The process takes 40-48 hours and, by the end, rootlets or ‘chits’ emerge from the embryo of each kernel.

 Our germinating process

 We transport the chitted barley on belt conveyors to our stainless steel germinating and kilning vessels (GKVs), germination vessels (GVs) or germination drums.
 This method ensures gentle handling and protects the chits.

 Hygiene is a key consideration during the germinating process.
 The fixed beam and rotating floor of our stainless steel GKVs allow for inspections to take place with ease and at any time and reduce the risk of contaminating the grain.

-The germinating grain lifts on turners and moves from the bottom of the batch to the top.
-The regular movement keeps the green malt from matting or felting and ensures consistent results.
+The germinating grain lifts on turners and moves grains at the bottom of the bed to the top.
+The regular movement keeps the green malt from matting and ensures consistent results.